shizukaziye/MudaeFarm/README.md

 You can edit JSON configuration messages and the bot will reload the changes automatically.

 - General
-    - `enabled`: Whether MudaeFarm is enabled or not.
+    - `enabled`: Whether MudaeFarm is enabled.
 Setting `false` will completely disable all MduaeFarm features.
     - `fallback_status`: If you are running MudaeFarm continuously, when your primary client is logged out, the Discord user status to be used.
 Possible values: `Online`, `Invisible`, `Idle`, `DoNotDisturb`.
     - `state_update_command`: See [Miscellaneous](#miscellaneous).
 - Claiming
-    - `enabled`: Whether autoclaiming is enabled or not.
+    - `enabled`: Whether autoclaiming is enabled.
     - `delay_seconds`: When receiving a roll that can be claimed, number of seconds to wait before claiming it.
     - `kakera_delay_seconds`: Same as `delay_seconds` but for kakeras.
     - `kakera_targets`: Which type of kakera should be claimed.
 Purple kakera will always be claimed regardless of this configuration.
     - `enable_custom_emotes`: Enables compatibility with servers that use custom emotes instead of the default heart emojis.
 This is not suggested unless necessary as it will bypass some internal emote safety checks.
 - Rolling
-    - `enabled`: Whether autorolling is enabled or not.
+    - `enabled`: Whether autorolling is enabled.
     - `command`: Command to use when rolling.
-    - `roll_with_no_claim`: Whether MudaeFarm should continue rolling even if it cannot claim any rolls or not.
+    - `roll_with_no_claim`: Whether MudaeFarm should continue rolling even if it cannot claim any rolls.
-    - `daily_kakera_enabled`: Whether autorolling of daily kakeras is enabled or not.
+    - `daily_kakera_enabled`: Whether autorolling of daily kakeras is enabled.
     - `daily_kakera_command`: Command to use when rolling daily kakeras.
     - `daily_kakera_then_state_update`: Whether state update should be performed after rolling daily kakeras.
     - `typing_delay_seconds`: Number of seconds to "type" the rolling command before sending it.